johann-solo/oliveandmango.github.io/_posts/blog/2016-12-24-greek-honey-cookies.md

 **Flours in one bowl**

 * 1 kilo all-purpose flour- approx 8 cups
-* 200 g semolina if you have or spelt flour - approx one cup of just over a cup
+* 200 g semolina if you have or spelt flour &mdash; approx one cup or just over a cup

 **Wet ingredients and spices and flavourings in another bowl**